The Star Dichromatic Number: The Star Dichromatic Number of Simple Planar Digraphs and Circular Vertex Arboricity

 Finally, we prove $\vec{\chi}^\ast(W_k) \ge \frac{3k-2}{2k-2}$ using the same special orientation $D$ of $W_k$ where the outer cycle is directed and the orientations of edges incident to $w$ are alternating in cyclic order.
 We construct a suitable instance of the dual program \eqref{dual}, defining $y_w:=\frac{k-2}{2k-2}$ and $y_v:=\frac{1}{k-1}$ for every outer vertex.
 Let $A$ be a maximal acyclic set.
 If $w \notin A$, then, since the outer cycle is directed, $A=V(W_k) \backslash \{w,x\}$ for some outer vertex $x$.
 In this case, we verify

 If $w \in A$, clearly $A$ contains at most one vertex of each directed triangle.
 Therefore \mbox{$|A \setminus \{w\}| \leq \frac{k}{2}$} and again we verify the restriction:

-Using linear programming duality we find $\vec{\chi}_f(D) \ge \sum_{v \in V(W_k)}{y_v}=\frac{k}{k-1}+\frac{k-2}{2k-2}=\frac{3k-2}{2k-2}$. \end{itemize} \end{proof} Concerning fractional dichromatic numbers, Conjecture \ref{girth} would imply an upper bound of $\vec{\chi}_f(D) \leq \frac{g-1}{g-2}$ for planar digraphs of digirth $g$.
+Using linear programming duality we find $\vec{\chi}_f(D) \ge \sum_{v \in V(W_k)}{y_v}=\frac{k}{k-1}+\frac{k-2}{2k-2}=\frac{3k-2}{2k-2}$. \end{itemize} \end{proof} Concerning fractional dichromatic numbers, Conjecture \ref{girth} would imply a tight upper bound of $\vec{\chi}_f(D) \leq \frac{g-1}{g-2}$ for planar digraphs of digirth $g$.
 In the following, we want to approach this upper bound by showing that indeed, $\vec{\chi}_f(D)$ tends to $1$ for planar digraphs of large digirth.
-In order to do this, we recall the following terminologies as well as a related famous max-min-principle, known as Lucchesi-Younger-Theorem: \begin{definition}
+This is not at all obvious, as it is known that when dropping the restriction of planarity, directed graphs with arbitrarily large digirth may have arbitrarily large dichromatic number at the same time (cf. \cite{twores}).
+In order to do so, we recall the following terminologies as well as a related famous max-min-principle, known as Lucchesi-Younger-Theorem: \begin{definition}